cherche/map-dl/README.md

 # map-dl

-A formula-based web scraper, made to download and convert cycling and public transit maps in the Greater Toronto and Hamilton Area.
+A formula-based web scraper, made to download and convert public transit and cycling maps—mostly in the Greater Toronto and Hamilton Area.

 Note: Depending on the requests being made, it may be necessary to run node with the flag `--insecure-http-parser`.
 See [#27711@nodejs/node](https://github.com/nodejs/node/issues/27711#issuecomment-584621376).